learn-co-students/SENG-LIVE-121321-phase-1/06_dom_events/README.md

 - `handleChooseSong(song)`
   - we'll need to attach an event listener to each list item in the sidebar.
   - when one of them is clicked, we'll invoke `loadSongIntoPlayer` and pass in the appropriate `song` as an argument.
+- `loadArtistChoices(playlist)`
+  - on page load, we'll need to add an option for each artist who has a song in the playlist
+- `handleChooseArtist(event)`
+  - we'll also want to attach an event listener to the select tag where those options live.
+When the select tag changes, we'll want to update the playlist with the songs by the selected artist.
+If the choice is all artists, all songs should show.

 ## Todo List Application Summary